Our Verdict

 Traction

 The Bugaboot III has great traction, with more than enough for snowy errands around town and shoveling the driveway.
 The ratio of positive to negative space on the sole is nearly equal, and the lugs are sharp enough to bite into most rough surfaces.
-The rubber is sticky enough to grab dry urban surfaces without a hitch.
+The rubber is soft and sticky enough to grab dry urban surfaces without a hitch.

 We wish the tread on this boot was a little deeper, which would help performance in deep snow.
-That said, the tread around the edge of the sole is the sharpest, which bites into powder no problem.
+That said, the tread around the edge of the sole is the sharpest, which bites into powder with no problem.
 We never had a problem with the tread of these boots, except in the deepest snow drifts.
 For most users and most conditions, these have plenty of traction to keep you feeling safe and sticky.

 Should You Buy the Columbia Bugaboot III?